In this post, we’re going to give you some suggestions for our favourite day trips from Inverness – Scotland’s most northernmost city.

 - If you’re driving in the UK for the first time, check out my tips for driving in the UK for some advice.
 We also have a guide to how much it costs to travel in the UK.

 - Looking for more inspiration for Scotland?
-Check out our 2 day Edinburgh itinerary, our Glasgow and Loch Lomond itinerary, our guide to things to do in Edinburgh, and our itinerary for Skye and the Highlands to get you started.
+Check out our 2 day Edinburgh itinerary, our Glasgow and Loch Lomond itinerary, our guide to the best day trips from Glasgow, our guide to things to do in Edinburgh, our itinerary for Skye and the Highlands, and our guide to the best day trips from Edinburgh to get you started.
 We also have a guide to getting from London to Edinburgh.

 - For wider UK trip planning, we have suggested one week and two week UK itineraries as a starter, plus lots more UK content to help you plan your trip.